-The Luxembourg Stock Exchange (LuxSE) operates via the two following markets:
+The Luxembourg Stock Exchange (LuxSE) operates the two following markets:

-- the regulated market (within the meaning of Directive 2014/65/EU on markets in financial instruments, as amended (MiFID II), called Bourse de Luxembourg; and - the Euro MTF market, that is a multilateral trading facility (MTF within the meaning of MiFID II), which provides an alternative market to the Regulated Market (the Euro MTF).
+- the regulated market, within the meaning of Directive 2014/65/EU on markets in financial instruments, as amended (MiFID II); and - the Euro MTF market, which is a multilateral trading facility (within the meaning of MiFID II) and provides an alternative market to the regulated market (the Euro MTF).

-Moreover, within the framework of the Prospectus Regulation, the LuxSE has established a professional segment for each of the two markets it operates.
-The professional segments are specifically designed for issuers targeting professional clients (within the meaning of MiFID II) only.
+Moreover, the LuxSE has established a professional segment for each of the two markets it operates.
+The professional segments are specifically designed for issuers targeting professional clients only (within the meaning of MiFID II).
 Securities admitted to the professional segments are not accessible to retail investors.
 Trading on the professional segments is only allowed between professional investors.